fmahmed/raspi-pxe-kickstart/README.md

 ### The following tools has been used for the setup (Release - Raspbian v10 buster)

-- isc-dhcp-server = Server to serve DHCP requests from PXE Boot clients.
+- isc-dhcp-server = DHCP server to accept requests from PXE Boot clients.
-- tftpd-hpa = Tftp server to server Boot files for the clients.
+- tftpd-hpa = Tftp server to serve Boot files for the client hosts.
 - apache2 = Webserver to serve the OS-images.

 #### I have ***ONLY*** included custom configs which require updating according to your environments.
 So please update as required.